WPChill/strong-testimonials/readme.txt

 = Future =

+You are invited to participate!
 This plugin is under active development and all [ideas and feedback are welcome](http://www.wpmission.com/contact).

 = Translations =